 The Kameleoon platform provides several APIs that our customers can use for various purposes.
 For instance, the APIs allow to write front-end A/B experiments without any flickering, better integration within your digital ecosystem (pulling data from Kameleoon as well as sending data to Kameleoon), or to automate certain tasks.
 It's very important for us to provide your technical teams with advanced, fully documented APIs so that you can use the Kameleoon platform to its most complete extent.
-Customizing and tweaking our software is also totally possible thanks to those APIs.
+Customizing and tweaking our software is also totally possible thanks to these APIs.

 The Activation API

-This API serves several goals:
+This API serves several purposes:

 provide a set of methods to manage the catalog of products on your website.
 For instance, it should be used to register a product view or purchase, add a product to the cart, obtain a set of automatic product recommendations, or obtain statistics about a given product (how many times it was bought or viewed in the last hour or day).

 provide entry points to override the standard behavior of our software.
 For instance, normally when a visitor is triggered into an A/B experiment for the first time, the association of this visitor to a variation is done randomly.
 With the API you can override this association and register the visitor into a given variation.
-This is notably used when implementing server-side testing via our SDKs, but with front-end reporting.
+This is particularly useful when implementing server-side testing via our SDKs, but with front-end reporting.

-In short, refer to this API when you want to implement experiments or personalizations, track data using Kameleoon, retrieve Kameleoon-gathered data for your own use, interact with your product catalog, or customize / extend any aspect of Kameleoon performed on the front-end / browser.
+In short, refer to this API when you want to implement experiments or personalizations, track data using Kameleoon, retrieve Kameleoon-gathered data for your own use, interact with your product catalog, or customize and extend any aspect of Kameleoon performed on the front-end / browser.

 The Automation API

 This API is a REST compliant API, so you can call it with any REST capable framework in any language (Java, C#, NodeJS, Python, etc).
-We conform to REST conventions and any developer familiar with those should feel at ease here.
+We conform to REST conventions and any developer familiar with them should feel at ease here.
 However, this API is not intended to be used extensively.
 By this we mean it's intended to be called a dozen of times per minute and per customer / user account on our systems.
 It's not scalable to millions of calls per minute, so should not be called for every visitor on your website (if you need this, see the Data API instead for more information).

 Note that authentication is currently performed via a basic API key / password association.
 We have plans to move to the OAuth standard in the future.